Namrajp/git_practice/README.md

 # Common Workflows

-- Pull Request (Fork > Clone > Edit > PR)
+- Pull Request `(Fork > Clone > Checkout Branch + Edit > Push to Remote repo = PR)`
-- Sync and Develop (Fork > Clone > remote add UPSTREAM > fetch/Rebase > Push to origin)
+- Sync and Develop `(Fork > Clone > git remote add UPSTREAM > fetch/Rebase > Push to origin)`
-- Branching git checkout -b new-branch creates and move to new branch. git branch -D branch to delete.
+- Branching commands `git checkout -b new-branch` creates and move to new branch. `git branch -D branch` to delete.
-- Merge conflicts (Editing the file and git add file and commit)
+- Merge conflicts (Editing the file from similar duplicate code sections to select one section and remove any git `<--Code changes on first section->>` like syntax before doing `git add fileName` and rebase or abort, `$ git rebase --continue or --abort`
 - `$ git reset --hard to undo changes to last commit`
 - `$ git reset --hard HEAD~2` This command Moves the current branch backward by 2 commits,while
 - `git revert 389004d` is used to reverse a commit to a sha or undo a commit that has already been pushed to Github.
   [Undo a commit](https://github.com/firstcontributions/first-contributions/blob/master/additional-material/git_workflow_scenarios/undoing-a-commit.md)
 - Stashing works with working directory which is saving its state while commit is saving changed state of the project.
+To apply stash `$ git stash apply` or to list stack of stash `$ git stash list`.
+- Sometimes a project wouldnot be pushed to remote origin because of recent changes, if you want to push and not ready to commmit just do, `$ git stash`. and sometimes you cannot push to remote, it happens when we pull the changes in remote to any feature branch, so to avoid this always make sure you are in master branch before a pull . so `$ git checkout master` followed by `$ git pull` or `$ git pull upstream master`
 - Saving a file in wordprocessing is similar to git Commit.
 Overwrite single file is saving a file in word processing while commit in git is about saving different states of a project by tracking multiple files and folders.